-Bit No. Label Function 0~2, 5 Unused bit, read as "0" 3 TE To define the TMR0 active edge of Timer/Event Counter 0 (0=active on low to high; 1=active on high to low) 4 TON To enable/disable timer 0 counting (0=disabled; 1=enabled) 6 7 TM0 TM1 To define the operating mode 01=Event count mode (external clock) 10=Timer mode (internal clock) 11=Pulse width measurement mode 00=Unused
+Bit No. Label Function 0~2, 5 Unused bit, read as "0" 3 TE Defines the TMR active edge of the timer/event counter (0=active on low to high; 1=active on high to low) 4 TON Enable/disable the timer counting (0=disable; 1=enable) 6 7 TM0 TM1 Defines the operating mode 01=Event count mode (external clock) 10=Timer mode (internal clock) 11=Pulse width measurement mode 00=Unused tomatically after the measurement cycle is completed.
+But in the other two modes the TON can only be reset by instructions.
+The overflow of the timer/event counter is one of the wake-up sources.
+No matter what the operation mode is, writing a "0" to ET can disable the corresponding interrupt services.